Test and trace support payments (update 9 October)

 About universal credit

-It’s being brought in slowly to start with, but we expect many more people - including families and people in work - may be asked to claim it if their circumstances change.
 You can use the benefits calculator to work out how much universal credit you might get, and you should seek independent advice to see what your options are before claiming.

 There are some things about universal credit that differ from other benefits.